slonigiraf/whitepaper/slonigiraf/ENG.md

 ### A Tutee Can Allow a Tutor to Review a Diploma Issued by Another Tutor

 Skills that are acquired but not used are prone to be forgotten.
 So, many educational systems rely on repetition.
-The Slonigiraf educational model utilizes repetition in three ways:
+The Slonig educational model utilizes repetition in three ways:

 - Allow students who have acquired a skill to teach it to other students.
 In this way, the student reinforces their understanding of the skill by teaching it to others.
 - Our system uses repetition through expert verification of diplomas.